-It's the process of automating various, repetitive, time-consuming or resource-intensive tasks with the help of lead nurturing software.
+It's the process of automating various, repetitive, time-consuming or resource-intensive tasks with the help of workflow software.

 Why Use Marketing Automation?

 Other than saving time, money and resources, marketing automation just makes good business sense.
 In our fast-paced modern marketing world, timing is everything.
 A beat missed or a slight delay, means an opportunity lost.
 Automated solutions mitigate this.
 With workflows you ensure leads get the right amount of nurturing throughout their buyer's journey until they're ready to make a purchasing decision.